Additional

 • a durable learning substrate for memory, feedback, playbooks, profiles, and relationship context

-• a Subconscious reflective loop that turns fresh evidence into hypotheses, critique, a winning recommendation, and a next-step backlog
+• Workflow Intelligence, which turns fresh evidence into hypotheses, critique, a winning recommendation, reviewable suggestions, and durable memory candidates

 That gives the product a stronger operating shape than a one-shot "improve yourself" prompt chain.